About

 Editorial process

-Our state pages combine data from those sources with a short editorial section that puts the number in context.
-That section is drafted with the help of a large language model, against our fact JSON, and reviewed by a named human editor before it is published.
+Our salary pages combine data from those sources with a short editorial section that puts the number in context.
+That section is drafted with the help of a large language model, against the page's fact JSON, and reviewed by a named human editor before it is published.
 No number in the prose can exist outside the fact JSON for the page.
 Details are in our editorial policy.

 What we are not

-RateOrchard is a data publisher, not a licensed advisor.
-We do not employ licensed insurance producers, mortgage brokers, or financial planners, and we do not give individualised advice.
-We do not sell policies, originate loans, or route you to a specific partner in exchange for a fee that we hide from you.
-When we earn a commission on a referral, we say so in the same paragraph as the link.
-We never rank a carrier on the basis of that commission.
+RateOrchard is a data publisher, not a licensed career or financial advisor.
+We do not employ licensed financial planners, recruiters, or career coaches.
+We do not give individualised career advice.
+We do not collect resumes, run job boards, or sell leads.
+When an outbound link goes to a partner whose service we earn a commission from (an online course, a resume builder, a coaching platform), we say so in the same paragraph as the link.
+We never rank or endorse a service on the basis of that commission.

 If you need regulated advice for your own situation, speak to a licensed professional in your state.
-Our job is to show you what the data says; their job is to help you act on it.
+Our job is to show you what the data says; theirs is to help you act on it.

 The team